 Doctor Sleep has several twists and turns throughout and the suspense in some of the scenes kept me enthralled.
 However, the pacing was a bit slow at times and there were certain scenes that probably could have been trimmed down or cut to par down the bloated run time.
 However, there were many scenes that built up the tension perfectly and I didn’t mind the wait.

 Ewan McGregor played Danny well, as a broken man running from his past and eventually having to confront it.
 There is a brilliant scene where he comes face to face with dear old dad and their conversation gave me chills.
 The real standout performance, however, was Kyliegh Curran as Abra Stone, a girl who is in tune with her powers and is not afraid to flex them when needed.
 Rebecca Ferguson, who played the sweet but sinister villain, did well in her role, however, her American accent noticeably wandered into Irish on a few occasions.

 The star of the film is the set design.
 The film recreates the iconic Overlook Hotel to every last detail, it was simply stunning.
 Other King films such as It and Children of the Corn were eluded to as well, with locations and Easter eggs that would delight horror fans.

-If you, like me, have seen the Shining dozens of times and are familiar with Kings filmography, than Doctor Sleep will satisfy your horror hunger.
+If you, like me, have seen The Shining dozens of times and are familiar with King’s filmography, then Doctor Sleep will satisfy your horror hunger.
 And for the rest of you, it will still keep you up at night.